-Once the appropriate condition triggers dissolution, the winding up process for the LLC begins.
+Once the appropriate condition triggers dissolution, the winding-up process for the Florida LLC begins.

 When you dissolve an LLC in Florida, it’s likely that the LLC still has some unpaid debts.
 Florida law requires LLCs to distribute their assets in a particular order while winding up.
 As a result, it is very important that you follow this order properly to avoid potential legal liability.

 First, the LLC must use its assets to discharge its obligations to creditors, including any remaining taxes owed.
 A creditor can be anyone outside the company to whom a debt is owed or any member who made personal loans to the company.

 A crucial part of how to dissolve an LLC in Florida is properly handling these claims.
 There are specific notice requirements for known and unknown claimants you must follow.